Hailgrim/Admin-Panel/README.md

 [RTK Query](https://github.com/rtk-incubator/rtk-query) is used for API requests.
 In the `./next/src/store` folder, you can make changes to the application state management logic.
 The `./next/src/lib/config.ts` file contains the settings received from Docker during project startup.
-In the file `./next/lib/function.ts` using the `getServerSidePropsCustom` function, you can make SSR requests to verify the presence of user authorization tokens.

 ### [Nuxt.js](https://github.com/nuxt/nuxt)